ZoeLiao/zoeliao.github.io/AWS/SAP-C01/11_AWS_well_architected_framework.md

 ## The five pillars of the AWS Well-Architected Framework
-The principles are ubiquitous, you can find them in the documentations of GCP and Azure, also, you can apply to any clouds, hyprid coulds or on-premise environments.
+The principles are ubiquitous, you can find them in the documentations of GCP and Azure.
+Moreover, you can apply them to any clouds, hyprid coulds or on-premise environments.
 - GCP: [https://cloud.google.com/architecture/framework](https://cloud.google.com/architecture/framework)
 - Azure: [https://docs.microsoft.com/zh-tw/azure/architecture/framework/](https://docs.microsoft.com/zh-tw/azure/architecture/framework/)